Are you looking for ideas for a weekend family outing in Charente-Maritime?

-Whether you’re interested in the abbey’s incredible built heritage, strolling in the formal gardens, enjoying treasure hunts and the outdoor activity centre, ‘Parc Aventure’, you’re really spoilt for choice when you have a day out at the Abbaye de Fontdouce – a great place to plan a themed family weekend!
+Whether you’re interested in the abbey’s incredible built heritage, strolling in the formal gardens.
+Enjoy treasure hunts and the outdoor activity centre, ‘Parc Aventure’.
+You’re really spoilt for choice when you have a day out at the Abbaye de Fontdouce.
+It’s a great place to plan a themed family weekend!

 Soak up the arts in a 12th century abbey

 Concealed behind a thick belt of age-old oak trees in the hollow of a valley, the Abbaye de Fontdouce is a real hidden gem.
 The abbey is surrounded by vineyards and ancient woodland, creating a peaceful scene and a sense of tranquillity.

 The history of the Abbaye de Fontdouce

 The abbey is founded by the Lord of Taillebourg in 1111 by the banks of the ‘Fontaine douce’ stream.
 It remained a relatively small institution for the first few decades of its existence.
 From the 13th century on, the Abbaye de Fontdouce grew in wealth and a second cloister was added to the first.
 The abbey was at its height between the 13th and 16th century.

 Confiscated and sold off by the state after the French Revolution, the site was turned into a farm.
 It was still operational up to the 1960s.
 The first renovation work on the Abbaye de Fontdouce began in 1970.
 Gradually the site as a whole is being restored to its former glories.